XavierDefontaine/CV/README.md

 I have recently graduated from Makers Academy, having realised a lifelong passion for software development, and am eager to start a new career.
 My time at the bootcamp taught me the value of a growth mindset which is a principle I apply to all my learning and development.

 Coding to me is the freedom to create and innovate, it offers the opportunity to push exciting new boundaries and continually improve user experiences.
-I am also excited to now have the technical skills and the perspective to be able to build solutions to help solve real world problems using TDD, Agile and best practices.
+I am also excited to now have the technical skills and the perspective to be able to build solutions to help solve real world problems.

 ## Projects